-The first cohort of Ph.D. students will begin in fall 2014.
-Therefore, applications are being accepted now for next fall.
+The first cohort of Ph.D. students began in fall 2014.
+Therefore, applications are being accepted now for fall 2017.

 Applications are officially due February 1.
 However, applicants are strongly encouraged to fill out the initial application (statement of purpose, etc.) immediately, and then work toward filling in the rest of the application (test scores, letters of recommendation, etc.).
 Because GRE scores and letters of recommendation can be "plugged into" the application at any time, applicants do not need to have all parts complete before applying.

 To apply, please complete the following steps:

 1) Fill out the application for the Graduate School: https://www.baylor.edu/graduate/gobaylor/index.php?id=99642